 The New Mexico Office of Substance Abuse Prevention (OSAP) funds the implementation and evaluation of prevention efforts across the state.
 To inform statewide and community-level efforts to address these indicators, prevention partners developed a community survey for adults referred to as the New Mexico Community Survey (NMCS).
 The NMCS contains a Core module that everyone must implement which focuses on use and misuse of alcohol and prescription drugs, and some of the contributing factors related to misuse.
-In addition, communities may choose to administer modules related to topics such as: mental health, tobacco, marijuana, opioids, methamphetamine, polysubstance use, gambling, and adverse childhood events.
-Program staff, working with their local evaluator, may select one or more of these optional modules based on their prevention strategy implementation and evaluation needs and/or the issues their stakeholders would like to monitor.
+In addition, communities may choose to administer additional community-specific questions that can come from previously used modules related to topics such as: mental health, tobacco, marijuana, opioids, methamphetamine, polysubstance use, gambling, and adverse childhood events.
+Program staff, working with their local evaluator, may also develop new questions to include in additional to those coming from the optional modules, based on their prevention strategy implementation and evaluation needs and/or the issues their stakeholders would like to monitor.
+In total, each program can request up to 15 additional community-specific questions.

 The NMCS has been implemented statewide since 2008.
 Each year, OSAP-funded counties and partner communities conduct data collection during the spring of each year, usually between the end of February and the beginning of May.
 In the last few years, data collection took place using two methodologies that relied on convenience samples.
 The first approach was a time and venue-based data collection process, either via paper and pencil, or using an app on iPads, tablets, and smartphones, or directly online via laptops.
 Potential respondents were solicited in strategically identified venues in communities across the state.
-The second approach involved two types of online recruitment of potential respondents: 1) via an ad campaign on Facebook targeting residents across the state who were 18 and older to take the survey on-line; and 2) via email invitations, QR codes, or friends and family members telling others about the on-line survey.
+The second approach involved two types of online recruitment of potential respondents: 1) via an ad campaign on Facebook targeting residents across the state who were 18 and older to take the survey online; and 2) via email invitations, QR codes, or friends and family members telling others about the on-line survey.